Tesla's Warranty Expense And What It Means To Its Future

-Tesla (TSLA) had a rough time in first half 2016: Model X was brought to market nearly two years late with several issues, its production ramp-up was slow, and the company parted ways with several high-profile executives on the manufacturing side.
+Tesla (TSLA) had a rough time in the first half of 2016: The Model X was brought to market nearly two years late with several issues, its production ramp-up was slow, and the company parted ways with several high-profile executives on the manufacturing side.
 Management explained the delay with "hubris in adding too much new technology to the Model X in version 1."

-During that time many scathing articles, including this one, were published on Tesla's relatively high warranty costs.
+During that time, many scathing articles, including this one, were published on Tesla's relatively high warranty costs.
 Since then, however, there has been a dearth of articles on this important subject.
 I present here the recent developments and compare Tesla to its primary competitors.

 Tesla's warranty expense has declined